dummymeuporg/dummyweb/README.rst

 	pip install virtualenvwrapper-win
 	mkvirtualenv dummyweb

-“Envs” folder has been created in your personal user’s folder with your new virtual environment.
+"Envs" folder has been created in your personal user's folder with your new virtual environment.

 For deactivate it: